-32. The term "serious hardship" is not defined in the legislation.
-Although the ordinary meaning of the words "serious" and hardship" would require that there is a degree of suffering or privation that is relatively significant in the circumstances, the historical background to the scheme suggests that "serious hardship" should not be an unduly high standard to satisfy.
+- 32. The term "serious hardship" is not defined in the legislation.
+Although the ordinary meaning of the words "serious" and hardship" would require that there is a degree of suffering or privation that is relatively significant in the circumstances, the historical background to the scheme suggests that "serious hardship" should not be an unduly high standard to satisfy. - 33.
+However, a taxpayer must still show evidence that an early refund would be used to avoid them suffering serious hardship.

-- 33. However, a taxpayer must still show evidence that an early refund would be used to avoid them suffering serious hardship. - 34.
-This would include a situation where, if the refund were not made, the future farming operation may be seriously jeopardised.
-Examples of this could include the need to dispose of breeding stock, or being unable to undertake essential farm maintenance.
+- 34. This would include a situation where, if the refund were not made, the future farming operation may be seriously jeopardised, or the farmer and their family may suffer significant hardship.
+Examples of this could include the need to dispose of breeding stock or being unable to undertake essential farm maintenance.
 Note that the Commissioner considers that deferring the application of fertiliser for one year would not seriously jeopardise future farming operations. - 35.
-Factors likely to count against an early refund to avoid serious hardship are: - There are alternative and more traditional sources of credit available. - The early refund, or the saving as a result of an early refund, will effectively be spent on things other than maintaining the farming operations or keeping debt lower (buy a new vehicle or spending more to upgrade machinery than is reasonable, for instance).
+Factors likely to count against an early refund to avoid serious hardship are: - There are alternative and more traditional sources of credit available; or - The early refund, or the saving as a result of an early refund, will effectively be spent on things other than maintaining the farming operations or keeping debt lower (buy a new vehicle or spending more to upgrade machinery than is reasonable, for instance).